Statistical Significance of Clustering using Soft Thresholding: Methodology

-In factor models, we want to encourage a small number of factors which amounts to encouraging a small rank$(\Sigma_0)$=rank$(W_0)$.
-The direct approach to enforcing low rank $\Sigma_0$ or $W_0$ is by adding an extra rank constraint:
+In factor models, we want to encourage a small number of factors which amounts to encouraging a small rank for $\Sigma_0$ or $W_0$.
+The direct approach to enforcing low rank $\Sigma_0$ or $W_0$ is to add an extra rank constraint: